-R Thompson PhD
+Prof R Thompson PhD

 Professor Rik Thompson was elected to the BCT Board of Directors in July 2017.
 He is a Professor in Breast Cancer Research at the Institute of Health and Biomedical Innovation (IHBI), Queensland University of Technology (QUT) and Associate Director of IHBI at the Translational Research Institute (TRI), Brisbane.
 After postdoctoral training in breast cancer invasion and metastasis at NIH, and the Lombardi Cancer Research Center, Georgetown University Medical Center, USA, he was Group Leader for Invasion and Metastasis at St Vincent's Institute, Melbourne in the Victorian Breast Cancer Research Consortium.
 He has had research into the roles of epithelial mesenchymal plasticity in breast cancer invasion and metastasis, and more recently has developed a program on the pathobiology of breast cancer risk associated with mammographic density.
-Professor Thompson was the founding Vice President of The International EMT Association (TEMTIA) in 2003, was President from 2013-2015, and convened the 2015 International TEMTIA meeting in Melbourne, Australia.
-He was President Elect (2008-2010) and then President (2010-2012) of the International Metastasis Research Society (MRS), and convened their 12th International Congress of MRS in Brisbane, Australia in 2012.
-He was the founding President of AMATA (now the Australasian Genomic Technologies Association) in 2004, President of the Matrix Biology Society of Australia and New Zealand (2000-2003), and co-created OzMRS - An Australasian Chapter of MRS, which is an Affiliated Group in COSA.
-(Brisbane, QLD, Australia).
+Professor Thompson was the founding Vice President of The International EMT Association (TEMTIA) in 2003, was President from 20132015, and convened the 2015 International TEMTIA meeting in Melbourne, Australia.
+He was President Elect (20082010) and then President (20102012) of the International Metastasis Research Society (MRS) and convened their 12th International Congress of MRS in Brisbane, Australia in 2012.
+He was the founding President of AMATA (now the Australasian Genomic Technologies Association) in 2004, President of the Matrix Biology Society of Australia and New Zealand (20002003), and cocreated OzMRS - An Australasian Chapter of MRS, which is an Affiliated Group in COSA.
+(Brisbane, QLD, Australia.
+Professor Thompson completed his term on the Board in July 2020 and did not nominate for re-election.

-M O'Donnell AO, FAICD
+Ms M O'Donnell AO, FAICD

 Ms Marg O'Donnell AO was appointed to the BCT Board of Directors in August 2017.
 She works as a consultant, Mentor and Board Director.
-Currently Ms O'Donnell is the Chair of the Board of SANE Australia, a not-for profit (NFP) organisation providing advice, advocacy and research into the needs of people and families coping with complex mental illness, is the Chair of the Board of the DAX Centre in Melbourne.
-She has chaired a range of NFP, University and Government boards, including Breast Cancer Network Australia, Legal Aid QLD and the Griffith Law School Visiting Committee.
+She has chaired a range of NFP, University and Government boards, including: SANE Australia; The DAX Centre; Breast Cancer Network Australia, Legal Aid QLD and the Griffith Law School Visiting Committee.
 She is a Mentor with McCarthy Mentoring.
-She has also provided consultancy services on issues relating to conflict resolution, Aboriginal affairs, women's policy, the arts and local government to local, state and federal governments.
+She has also provided consultancy services on issues relating to conflict resolution, Aboriginal Affairs, Women's Policy, the Arts and Local Government to local, state and federal governments.
 Ms O'Donnell served as Director General of three QLD Government Departments.
 Her original degree is in Social Work from QLD University.
 She is also a Fellow of the Australian Institute of Company Directors.
 She was awarded the Order of Australia in 2013.
 She has been diagnosed twice with breast cancer.
-(Brisbane, QLD, Australia).